affancoder/WanderLust-Holidays-Rental-Homes/README.md

 2. Included features for user reviews, ratings, and messaging between users.
 3. Ensured security and data privacy through encryption and data validation.
 4. Deployed the web application on a cloud platform on Cloudinary to make it accessible online.
+5. Google Authentication for fast login or sign-up for a user.

 The Airbnb clone project showcases my proficiency in full-stack web development, from creating an engaging front-end to managing the back-end and database components.
 It allows users to search for properties and experience the key functionalities of the Airbnb platform in a seamless and secure manner.